 After nearly two years of massive change for the global entertainment industry, we’re finally entering a period of relative stability.
-Numerous delays have seen movies pushed back again and again, but now that vaccine levels are getting high, and countries are starting to emerge from the covid-induced fog, we finally have a clear view of the 2022 Australian movie release schedule.
+Numerous delays have seen movies pushed back again and again, but now that vaccine levels are high, and countries are starting to emerge from the COVID-induced fog, we finally have a clear view of the 2022 Australian movie release schedule.

-Over the last few months, many of the films that were scheduled for the back end of 2021 (some even from 2020) have been pushed way back into 2022.
+Over the last few months, many of the films that were scheduled for the back end of 2021 (some even from 2020) have been pushed way back into this year.
 But, we’ve got a pretty solid idea of what this year will look like (as far as movies are concerned), so we’ve compiled a little list for you.

 Table of Contents